Municipal Wastewater Management: Strategies for Sustainable Urban Water Treatment

 Technological Advances

 Conversely, technological innovations are expanding possibilities for more efficient and effective wastewater treatment.
 Innovations range from advanced sensors for real-time monitoring to novel treatment processes that reduce energy consumption and recover resources.
+Smart Water Systems — including AI-driven process optimization, digital twin modeling, and automated asset monitoring — are increasingly being deployed at municipal treatment plants to reduce operating costs, improve permit compliance, and extend infrastructure service life.
 The Water Research Webinar Series showcases some of these cutting-edge technologies that are being developed to support the sustainability and resilience of water systems, including new approaches to nutrient removal and the generation of renewable energy from waste streams.

 Environmental Impact and Public Health